PokeRing/pokering/README.md

 ================================

 # Overview
-The PokeRing web application is built on node.js and the expressjs web framework.
+The PokeRing web application is built with Ruby on Rails.

 The frontend is just a single page app.
-Express is used to render the single html page at `/`, but aside from that, there are no node/express dependencies for or restrictions on frontend development.
+Rails is used to render the single html page at `/`, but aside from that, there are no Rails dependencies for or restrictions on frontend development.
+It is designed to be an isolated frontend development experience.

-The node/express backend's other and larger use is for serving the API resources under various routes within `/api/`.
+Rail's larger use is for serving the API resources under various routes within `/api/...`.

 # To begin local development
 1. Install ruby 2.1.1, and rails 4.1.2.
 [RVM](http://rvm.io/rvm/install) is the recommended way of installing:

         \curl -sSL https://get.rvm.io | bash -s stable && source ~/.rvm/scripts/rvm
         rvm install 2.1.1 && rvm use 2.1.1 --default
         gem install rails -v 4.1.2

 2. Install mysql.
 Again this is easiest to do through homebrew: `brew install mysql`.
 Ensure that mysql is started and is started on startup (easy to follow instructions included at the end of the `brew install`).
-3. Run the following from the command line `mysql -uroot -e "CREATE DATABASE pokering" && mysql -uroot -e "CREATE USER 'pokering'@'localhost' IDENTIFIED BY 'p0kerings'" && mysql -uroot -e "GRANT ALL PRIVILEGES ON pokering.* TO 'pokering'@'localhost'" && mysql -uroot -e "FLUSH PRIVILEGES"`.
+3. Run the following from the command line `mysql -uroot -e "CREATE DATABASE pokering" && mysql -uroot -e "CREATE DATABASE pokeringtests" && mysql -uroot -e "CREATE USER 'pokering'@'localhost' IDENTIFIED BY 'p0kerings'" && mysql -uroot -e "GRANT ALL PRIVILEGES ON pokering.* TO 'pokering'@'localhost'" && mysql -uroot -e "GRANT ALL PRIVILEGES ON pokeringtests.* TO 'pokering'@'localhost'" && mysql -uroot -e "FLUSH PRIVILEGES"`.
 If you already had mysql installed, and have a root password set, you'll just need to include that password in each of these calls, like `mysql -uroot -p12345 -e "CREATE DATABASE..."`
-4. Clone this repository, navigate to your cloned repo root, then run `bundle install && bin/rake db:migrate && bin/rake db:seed`.
+4. Clone this repository, navigate to your cloned repo root, then run `bin/rake source:pull && bin/rake db:seed`.
 This will install the ruby gem dependencies, set up your db, and populate it with seed data.
 5. Run `rails server`.
 This will start a development server on your machine, accessible at [http://localhost:3000/](http://localhost:3000/).
-6. When you need to pull changes from the github repo, there's an npm convenience script `` that will fetch, pull, npm prune and install all for you in a single command.
+6. When you need to pull changes from the github repo, there's an npm convenience script `bin/rake source:pull` that will pull the most recent master code and perform necessary cleanup, migrations, etc after the pull.
+If you're working on a feature branch you'll need to run all the commands manually.
+See `lib/tasks/source.rake` to see everything that happens.
 7. Frontend files such as html, css, images, and javascript live in the `/public` directory.

 # Writing and Running Tests
+To run tests: `bin/rake tests:run`

 # Deployments
 Test and Production servers are hosted at AWS.
 We're making use of [Jenkins CI](http://jenkins-ci.org/) to manage some automation of deployment needs.
 After pushing changes to this repo, simply go to http://http://54.88.174.144/:8080, log in with the creds jenkins, and the common password provided, and you'll be able to run the deployment jobs that are set up there.